pagebase/Automate-the-boring-stuff-with-python/README.md

 - Creating databases and querying them for information
 - Extracting text from images and audio files

-These tasks are simple but time-consuming for humans, and they’re often so trivial or specific that there’s no ready-made software to perform them.
+These tasks are simple but time-consuming for humans, and they’re often so trivial(Important) or specific that there’s no ready-made software to perform them.
 Armed with a little bit of programming knowledge, however, you can have your computer do these tasks for you.